ozyurtf/gpu-programming/README.md

 - GPUs have a more limited and specialized instruction set compared to CPUs.
 The instruction set of a processor is the set of basic operations it can perform.
 - GPUs have limited branch prediction.
 (Branch prediction unit is a special type of hardware CPU has.
 It guesses the correct path of the control flow statements with >90% accuracy.
 And this results in a faster execution for sequential operations).

+### Heterogeneous Parallel Computing

+Multi-core design refers to the design strategy where a chip has multiple independent processing cores.
+Each of these cores is capable of executing its own threads simultaneously.
+The goal of multicore is to increase the number of threads (tasks) that can be run sycnhronously but with a focus on high performance for individual tasks that require sequential operations.

+Many-thread design refers to the ability to run thousands of threads in parallel.
+The cores in the GPU are simpler and smaller compared to the CPU but there are much more of them.

+GPUs are evolved to handle parallel tasks such as rendering pixels on a screen and processing each pixel independently of others.
+This is a highly parallelizable task.
+Therefore, GPUs were designed to handle many threads simultaneously to maximize throughput.

+The term many-thread is associated with GPUs because GPUs are built to handle workloads that involve thousands or even millions of threads in parallel.
+This allows them to be very good at handling highly parallel tasks such as rendering graphics, deep learning, and scientific computations.

+CPUs focus on running fewer tasks at the same time.
+Each of these tasks is given more resources compared to GPU (e.g., larger cache, complex control logic) ti maximize performance for sequential tasks.

+In GPUs, each thread doesn't require the same complex control or execution logic that a CPU thread does.

 ### Parallelizable Codes

 ```